heidign/sql-to-do-list/README.md

 # SQL To Do List

-## Description

-Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).

 # PROJECT NAME
 SQL To Do List

 ## Description

-_Duration: 3 Day Sprint_
+_Duration: One Weekend_

-SQL to do list with input validation, edit and delete options.
+JavaScript & SQL to do list with input validation, edit and delete options.

 ## Screenshots